johnbrumley/desma158/day-1.md

 [Minecraft Earth](https://www.minecraft.net/en-us/article/minecraft-earth-coming-end)

-Are there non-software game engines?
+From this standpoint, are there non-software game engines?

 # Different Engines Power Things Differently or Am I Using the Right Engine?